muggy8/improbable/have-and-havenot/o3TDyzle.md

 Based on my parkour experience, I felt like the footwork of the sumo boxers were rather lacking.

-Looking around, I noticed that manyof the students around me were focused on another pair.
+Looking around, I noticed that many of the students around me were focused on another pair.

 I followed their gaze towards a pair of combatants who seemed to just be talking.